 More Recipes for Egg Salad

 Quick and Easy Egg Salad Sandwich

-This recipe is for a one egg sandwich.
-If you would like more egg salad in your sandwich, or if you are making more sandwich, you can easily scale up this recipe.
+This recipe makes enough egg salad for one sandwich.
+If you are making more than one sandwich, you can easily scale up this recipe.

 To make easy-to-peel hard boiled eggs, fill a saucepan with an inch of water and insert a steamer basket.
 Bring the water to a boil and place the eggs in the steamer basket.
 Cover the pan and let the eggs steam from the boiling water for 15 minutes.
 Then shock with cold water and peel.

 You can also make easy-to-peel hard boiled eggs by cooking them in a pressure cooker.

 1 large egg, hard-boiled, peeled, and chopped (See Recipe Note)

 1 to 2 tablespoons mayonnaise, to taste